Step by step toward a natural gas-free municipality by 2050

 Working together to find feasible and affordable solutions

-Exploring possibilities for heat from water
+Exploring options for generating heat from water

-What can you do already?
+What can you do right now?

 Insulate